rvm/rvm-test/README.md

 This will reload the previous session, play it out again, and return a Completed Report gist url of that run.
 It should be a duplicate content-wise of the original session.

+Also, let it be known that both TestReport and Command generate their own capture of the shell's environment.
+TestReport does it just before starting to execute commands in the session, and each Command captures after it has executed.
+You can access them as TestReport.env_initial (@test_report.env_initial.keys) and Command.env_closing (@test_report.commands.each do |cmd| { puts cmd.env_closing.keys })

 Now, go yee forth and ..
 Have fun with it!